Growing number of Republicans say Biden should have access to classified briefings

 Sen. Charles E. Grassley (R-Iowa), the most senior member of the GOP, and Sen. Lindsey O. Graham (R-S.C.), the chairman of the Senate Judiciary Committee, also said Biden should receive classified briefings.

-Republicans are focused on winning two January runoff elections in Georgia and holding their majority as a counter to Democrats controlling the White House and the House.
+Republicans are focused on winning two January runoff elections in Georgia and holding their Senate majority as a counter to Democrats controlling the White House and the House.
 They have been reluctant to take any steps that would anger Trump or depress GOP turnout ahead of those contests.

 Fear of losing Senate majority in Georgia runoffs drives GOP embrace of Trump’s unfounded claims of election fraud